nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/java-code-style.md

         version: '1'

 ---
-The Nuxeo platform exposes a huge and diversified API which must be kept stable, properly maintained and bug-free, including documentation.
+The Nuxeo Platform exposes a huge and diversified API which must be kept stable, properly maintained and bug-free, including documentation.
 The following are some required coding style rules about code and Javadoc.

 ## Formatting

-### No tabs, no trailing spaces
+### No Tabs, No Trailing Spaces

 This avoids changes in diffs when invisible characters change.
 In Eclipse, you can install the Marketplace package _AnyEdit Tools_ which has tab-related options.

-### Indent and format according to our formal rules
+### Indent and Format According to Our Formal Rules

 The format rules are the [Eclipse formatting configuration](https://github.com/nuxeo/nuxeo/blob/master/tools/nuxeo_formatter.xml).
 See [Code Templates and Formatter configurations](https://github.com/nuxeo/nuxeo/tree/master/tools) for more.

-This applies also to organizing imports.
+This also applies to organizing imports.

-This allows for the same automatic formatting for everyone, to avoid gratuitous reformattings every time someone commits.
+It allows the same automatic formatting for everyone, to avoid gratuitous reformattings every time someone commits.

-### No automatic formatting on save
+### No Automatic Formatting on Save

 This avoids mixing cleanups with other code changes.